Moving Target (2000 film)

 It stars Don "The Dragon" Wilson and was the last film Roger Corman made at Concorde Anois.

+The film was remade as Fist of the Dragon (2015).

 Plot

 A breakaway extremist group of IRA steals nuclear detonators hidden inside six glass bottles of Beamish.
 Meanwhile, an innocent tourist named Ray Brock (played by Don Wilson) arrives in Headford, Co.
 Galway to visit Alice, a woman whom he has been conversing with online.
 In order to win favour with Alice, Ray goes to a local pub to purchase a six-pack of Beamish.
 He accidentally purchases the same six-pack that the nuclear detonators are hidden in, and becomes embroiled in a cat-and-mouse chase between the IRA extremists, US intelligence and the Garda Síochána.